Confederation: Indigenous confederations in North America

 In the context of the history of the indigenous peoples of the Americas, a confederacy may refer to a semi-permanent political and military alliance consisting of multiple nations (or "tribes", "bands", or "villages"), which maintained their separate leadership.
-One of the most well-known is the Haudenosaunee (or Iroquois), but there were many others during different eras and locations across North America, such as the Wabanaki Confederacy, Western Confederacy, Powhatan, Seven Nations of Canada, Pontiac's Confederacy, Illinois Confederation, Tecumseh's Confederacy, Great Sioux Nation, Blackfoot Confederacy, Iron Confederacy and Council of Three Fires.
+One of the most well-known is the Haudenosaunee (or Iroquois), but there were many others during different eras and locations across North America, such as the Wabanaki Confederacy, Western Confederacy, Tsenacommacah, Seven Nations of Canada, Pontiac's Confederacy, Pennacook Confederacy, Illinois Confederation, Tecumseh's Confederacy, Muscogee Confederacy, Great Sioux Nation, Blackfoot Confederacy, Warm Springs Confederacy, Manahoac Confederacy, Iron Confederacy and Council of Three Fires.

 The Haudenosaunee Confederacy, historically known as the Iroquois League or the League of Five (later Six) Nations, is the country of Native Americans (in what is now the United States) and First Nations (in what is now Canada) that consists of six nations: the Mohawk, the Oneida, the Onondaga, the Cayuga, the Seneca and the Tuscarora.
 The Six Nations have a representative government known as the Grand Council which is the oldest governmental institution still maintaining its original form in North America.
 Each clan from the five nations sends chiefs to act as representatives and make decisions for the whole confederation.
 It has been operating since its foundation in 1142 despite limited international recognition today.

+Indigenous confederations in South America

+Several of the Pre-Columbian cultures of Colombia, such as the Muisca and Tairona were composed of loose confederations.
+The Muisca form of government consisted of two different rulers that governed a region in the central Andean highlands in present-day Colombia.
+The Hoa ruled the northern section of the confederation, while the Zipa ruled the southern portion.

+The Andean civilizations consisted of loose confederations, such as the Aymara kingdoms and the Diaguita, with the former being composed of distinct diarchies.